 Families and Community.
 LGBT people want to be able to take care of those they love.
 The lack of access to marriage until 2015 means that many LGBT families may still lack crucial legal recognition.
 And while LGBT parents can now secure legal ties to their children, and same-sex couples can marry in all 50 states, efforts to undermine these vital legal protections are increasing.

 Safety.
-LGBT Americans want to be safe in their communities.
+LGBT people want to be safe in their communities.
 This means walking down the street without fear of harassment or assault.
 It means feeling safe in public schools, and not being subject to bullying and violence.
 It also means finding a safe place to worship.

 Public and Military Service.
-LGBT Americans want the same opportunities as others to serve their country and their communities.
+LGBT people want the same opportunities as others to serve their country and their communities.
 Social stigma makes it harder to participate in civic groups and run for office.
 It can make it harder to volunteer.
 It can make it difficult to serve openly in the armed forces.